ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/07-calculating-running-time.md

 1 + 2 + 4 + \cdots + \log n = \sum_{i=0}^{\log n} 2^i
 $$

-Now, as mentioned in @sec:summations, this summation has a closed form solution
+Now, as mentioned in @sec:mathematical-preliminaries, this summation has a closed form solution
 $2^{\log n + 1} - 1 = 2n - 1$.
 So, the complexity of the code fragment above is actually linear, $O(n)$, and not linearithmic.